 Plan While Others Play: 5 Ways to Make Your Medical Career Dreams Reality

 There’s more to learning how to be a doctor than what textbooks teach you.
-This is why we’ve compiled this five tips for med students looking for ways to accomplish medical career goals:
+This is why we’ve compiled these five tips for med students looking for ways to accomplish medical career goals:

 1. Schedule Your Time Effectively